 Seattle Pacific University began plans recently to increase the conference capability of the Casey Conference Center, adjacent to and originally part of the historic Fort Casey Military Reservation (now Fort Casey State Park and within the Reserve).
 Development plans included selling off open space and agricultural lands to the north of the main campus in order to raise funds for building a new conference facility.
-Lands to be affected include a parcel that contains a federally listed plant commonly known as the Golden Paintbrush, and woodlands qualifying for listing on the Washington State Register of Natural Areas.
+Lands to be affected include a parcel that contains a federally listed plant commonly known as the Golden Paintbrush, and woodlands with a designation by the state of Washington as a Natural Heritage Forest Area.
 An application for some of the property to become a special review district was filed with the county, only to be rescinded later after public outcry and lawsuit.
-In 2005, the Whidbey-Camano Land Trust purchased the Golden Paintbrush site to ensure its long-term protection.
+No easements have yet been purchased to protect these significant lands in the Reserve.